oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_example_all_steps.png

+**Transitions**

 Next four transitions must be created - "Process", "Finish", "Restart" and "Reset".
-They can created either using "Add transition" button or with appropriate action with plus icon from steps and transitions table.
+They can be created either using "Add transition" button or with appropriate action with plus icon from steps and transitions table.

 Transition attributes and parameters:

-**Transitions**

 * Process - First Name (required), Middle Name, Last Name (required);
 * Finish - Assign To, Reports To;